louishot/DynFirewall/README.md

 `-A INPUT -m set --match-set trusted src -j ACCEPT`
 /etc/sysconfig/iptables

-- if you want ipset create on startup please check [systemd-ipset](https://github.com/BroHui/systemd-ipset-service) by BroHui
+- If you want automatically create ipset on startup please check [systemd-ipset](https://github.com/BroHui/systemd-ipset-service) by BroHui
+- If you iptables including a Non-existent ipset, iptables will broken won't start, that's why we need systemd-ipset

 # DNS TXT record guide:
 you can add IPv4 address or subnet. if you want add multiple IP or subnets you can use ',' split, also you can add txt alone for per ip address/subnet